section-engineering-education/engineering-education/content/articles/building-a-grammar-correction-python-app-with-gramformer-and-gradio/index.md

 Please find the complete code for this tutorial [here](https://colab.research.google.com/drive/1sTt1R69ajgYme6LNFfEw8RYSmKRkp5vq?usp=sharing).

-### Conclusion
+### Wrapping up
 In this tutorial, we have learned how to build an end-to-end grammar correction web application using Gramformer.
 Such a simple build is only suitable for experimental purposes, if you need to build one for production, a lot more work needs to be done.
-As this model is still new, you can refer to the gramformer [documentation](https://github.com/PrithivirajDamodaran/Gramformer) from time to time to see whether there are any new updates to the models.
+As this model is still new, you can refer to the Gramformer's [documentation](https://github.com/PrithivirajDamodaran/Gramformer) from time to time to see whether there are any new updates to the models.

 Happy coding!